 The cheap national park campsite had no availabilities for our dates so we camped at Takarakka – a bit expensive for what it is but a better option than spending hundreds of dollars for a cabin or a lodge.

 They have cabins at Takarakka Bush Resort* and the Wilderness Lodge*.
 If you struggle to keep fresh food as we do without having a fridge, you can find a small selection of products to buy at the resort and a restaurant at the lodge.

-If you have time in Australia and love hiking, I think it is worth it for the untouched wilderness and the breathtaking views.
-If you can even spend some time in the area, it can be an opportunity to see a different facet of Australia in the outback.
+If you have time in Australia and love hiking, I think it is worth going all the way to Carnarvon Gorge for the untouched wilderness and the breathtaking views.
+It can even be an opportunity to see a different facet of Australia in the outback.

-If your time in Australia is limited and/or if hiking isn’t your passion, I would recommend sticking to National Parks that are quicker to access.
+However, if your time in Australia is limited and/or if hiking isn’t your passion, I would recommend sticking to National Parks that are closer to the coast.

 Where is Carnarvon Gorge?

 The two closest airports are 3.5 hours away: Emerald (north – cheaper) and Roma (south).
 The flight would take approximately 1.5 hours.
-When I had a look, a return flight to Emerald was around $220 for a weekend, which is reasonable in Australia.
 But keep in mind you will still need to hire a car and still spend 3.5 hours on the road.

 Did you like this article about hiking Carnarvon Gorge?
 Add it to your Pinterest board: